 "Marko Polo" ferry that sails on this route can hold up to 1100 passengers and 270 vehicles in its garage.
 Onboard the ship you will find a range of amenities such as children's play area, coffee bar, a restaurant with 222 seats, chapel and duty free shop.

 Regarding accommodation options onboard you can book deck fare meaning that you can use public areas for sleeping or reclining seat which gives more comfort.
 But for truly relaxing journey we advise you to book a cabin which range from 2 or 4 berth cabins (inside and outside).
 There are around 150 cabins onboard which can provide accommodation for 551 persons.

 Italian company SNAV runs together another service from Ancona to Split.
-The service is seasonal and in 2017 it starts on 5th of April and terminates on 7th of October.
-This route is services "Aurelia" ferry.
+The service is seasonal and this route is services with "Aurelia" ferry.
 Crossing time between these two ports is 11 hours.
 Ferry stops on the island of Hvar (Stari Grad) twice a week during July and August.

 Facilities onboard the ferry include a self-service snack bar, restaurant, pub, shop and even a cinema to make the trip pass as quickly and comfortably as possible.

 Cabins onboard range from 2 berth and 4 berth (inside and outside) as well as suites which are larger than traditional cabins and normally have separate sleeping and living quarters.

 An ensuite bathroom with a shower, sink and toilet is also part of suites and cabins while economy cabins don't have these facilities.
 If you don't want to book a cabin there are options of booking deck accommodation and reclining seat.